Why did I receive another notice of a Revision-to-Action Report? What is a Revision-to-Action Report?

 Examples of when a Revision-to-Action Report should be submitted include:

-• When additional sanctions have been taken against the subject of a report based on a previously reported incident
+- When additional sanctions are taken against the subject of a report based on a previously reported incident

-• When the length of action has been extended or reduced
+- When the length of action is extended or reduced

-• When clinical privileges, professional society membership, accreditation, program participation, or a license has been reinstated
+- When clinical privileges, professional society membership, accreditation, program participation, or a license is reinstated

-• When the original suspension or probationary period has ended
+- When the original suspension or probationary period ends

 Other Questions You May Find Helpful